 What is Happening Now?Show more

-On 10 April 2019 the Minister for Environment directed the Environmental Protection Authority (EPA) to assess the proposal for the development of the Great Southern Landfill, pursuant to section 43 of the Environmental Protection Act 1983.
+On 10 April 2019 the Environment Minister directed the Environmental Protection Authority (EPA) to assess the proposal for the development of the Great Southern Landfill, pursuant to section 43 of the Environmental Protection Act 1986.
 The status of the proposal assessment (Assessment Number 2204) can be found on the EPA website.

 Following the referral of the proposal to the EPA, on 29 April 2019, DWER placed the assessment on the works approval on hold.
 DWER will recommence the works approval assessment upon the EPA reaching a decision on the assessed proposal and will take into account any outcomes from the EPA’s decision.

-The decision to grant or refuse the works approval will be advertised in The West Australian newspaper and all stakeholders will be notified of the Department's decision in writing.
+The decision to grant or refuse the works approval application will be advertised in The West Australian newspaper and all stakeholders will be notified of the department's decision in writing.

 More InformationShow more